liesel-devs/florence-2025/README.md

 ## Prerequisites

 - Please bring a **laptop**, so that you can actively work on the tutorials.
+- On your laptop, you should have a recent version of R and RStudio installed.
 - Prior programming experience:
   - You will need experience in R for the practicals of Day 1.
   - For the practicals of the Days 2 and 3, wee offer two versions:
   - R version: Relies on the R package [`bamlss`](https://cran.r-project.org/web/packages/bamlss/vignettes/bamlss.html).
 This package is a great starting point for users familiar with R who want to apply Bayesian Semiparametric Distribtional Regression models.
   - Python version: Relies on the Python library [`liesel`](https://liesel-project.org).
 This library is our own development, and is our method of choice for developing new Bayesian models.
 Beware that the initial learning curve is higher than for `bamlss`, and that Liesel offers less convenience functionality out of the box.
-- On your laptop, you should have a recent version of R and RStudio installed.
 - If you want to work on the Python exercises, we recommend to use [Google Colab](https://colab.research.google.com).
-Of course, you are free to use your own local Python installation.
+Of course, you are free to use your own local Python installation, in which case we recommend the use of [Jupyter notebooks](https://jupyter.org).
 For details, see below.

 ## Schedule